 Furthermore, our PC-based download acceleration subscriptions have declined recently, partly due to the ongoing and increased government scrutiny of internet content in China.
 Although we continue to enhance and update our products in order to make them attractive to our subscribers, our efforts may not be successful.
 Our subscriber base declined from 5.1 million as of December 31, 2013 to 4.9 million as of December 31, 2014.
+Although our subscriber base increased again to 5.0 million as of December 31, 2015, such an upward trend may not sustain.
 See "-We may not be able to retain our large user base, convert our users into subscribers of our premium services or maintain our existing subscribers." and "-Risks Related to Doing Business in China-Regulation and censorship of information disseminated over the internet in China, recently strengthened, may adversely affect our business, and we may be liable for the digital media content on our platform."